timghaly/Int1-epicPCR/README.md

 ## Dependencies
 A system-wide installation (e.g., via conda) is required for the following programs:
 *N.B.
-The versions listed have been tested using the pipeline, but newer and/or older version will most likely also work*
+The versions listed have been tested using the pipeline, but newer and/or older versions will most likely also work*

 [NanoFilt](https://github.com/wdecoster/nanofilt) v2.8.0
 [Pychopper](https://github.com/epi2me-labs/pychopper) v2.7.0